doseiai/dosei/CONTRIBUTING.md

 # Contributing to Dosei

 We appreciate your help!
-To contribute please read this contributing guidelines.
+To contribute, please read these contributing guidelines.

 ## Commit Message Format